AYPatrL04/MIT-6.824-2021/Note.md

 - Client sends query request to Leader.
 - Leader appends the request log to the end of Raft Sequential log.
-- Leader sync the added log records to other K/V machines through network.
+- Leader sync the added log records to other K / V machines through network.
 - Other machines append the log, respond `ACK` to Leader.
 - Leader receives the `ACK`, and Leader sends the operation log to its own K/V Application.
-- K/V Application does the K/V query, and send the result to Client after the Leader and `ACK`ed followers reach the majority amount.
+- K / V Application does the K / V query, and send the result to Client after the Leader and `ACK`ed followers reach the majority amount.

 When error occurred: